oliverj96/katy-trail-app/README.md

 ## Running the tests

-To run the Flutter app, execute:
+To run the Flutter app, first ensure that you have either the emulator/simulator running, or a compatible device connected.
+> You can check that flutter is recognizing a device by running `flutter devices` Then run the following command:
 ```
 flutter run
 ```